CodeLenz/Giffndof.jl/README.md

 # Generalized Integrating Factor for NDOFs

-This repository contains the computer implementation of the solution procedures developed in **to be included** for solving coupled systems of second order ODEs with constant coefficients
+This repository contains the computer implementation of the solution procedures developed in **A systematic approach to obtain the analytical solution for coupled linear second-order ordinary differential equations: Part II** for solving coupled systems of second order ODEs with constant coefficients

  $M A(t) + C V(t) + K Y(t) = F(t)$